anandvamsi/GithubActions/GitHubActionsNotes.md

 ## Github workflow
 Workflows are a set of automated steps that are triggered based on certain events in your GitHub repository.
 These events can include pushing code to the repository, creating pull requests, or releasing a new version.
-Workflows are defined using YAML syntax and are stored in a .github/workflows directory in your repository
+Workflows are defined using YAML syntax and are stored in a .github/workflows directory in your repository.
+This repository can have several workflows.
+And each workflow can perform a different set of jobs.
+For instance, you can use one workflow to create and test pull requests while another to deploy your application.

+## Event
+An event is a particular activity in a repository.
+It is like a trigger for workflows.
+When events occur within a repository, GitHub Actions respond to them.
+These events can push requests, pull requests, or other actions.

+##Jobs
+Jobs are a set of steps in a workflow.
+They are executed under the same runner.
+Each step is either a shell script or an action.
+Scripts execute while actions run.

+## Actions
+An action is an application for the GitHub Actions.
+It performs frequently repeated tasks.
+The application helps web developers to reduce the number of repetitive codes they write in their workflow files

+## R

 ## Breaking down the template
 1. 𝖶𝗈𝗋𝗄𝖿𝗅𝗈𝗐: 🔄 Define your workflow in a `.github/workflows` directory.
 Create a file, e.g., `main.yml`, to get started.